sourcetrait/sourcetrait_common/packages/traitenum-parse/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common Utility: Utility libraries for Asmov Common
+Asmov Common Traitenum Parse: Parsing and model for Traitenum
 Copyright (C) 2024-2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify